Contents

 Four analytical states need to be separated.
 Coordination exists when a specialized function is organized by a limited set of actors but remains contestable and not decisively path-shaping.
 Concentration exists when that function is held by few operators.
 Governance relevance begins when control over the function can shape access, ordering, continuity, valuation, legitimacy, or accountability for participants.
 Capture begins only when that governance-relevant position becomes hard to bypass or discipline and allows the residual layer to shape the terms on which the distributed capacity is used or appropriated.

-Calling all of these layers capture would be too loose.
+A general capture label would be too loose.
 Ethereum contains concentrated residual functions, and some are governance-relevant because participants experience the network through them.
-They count as distributive capture where bypass is costly, contestation is weak relative to operator position, and the residual layer can shape participation or appropriation rather than merely perform a specialized service.
-The default access path and the builder market are the clearest current cases.
-Hosted infrastructure and delegated staking sit closer to threshold cases, because their governance relevance is clear even while the degree of appropriation and effective discipline varies across operators and moments.
+They count as distributive capture where bypass is costly, contestation is weak relative to operator position, and the residual layer can shape participation or appropriation beyond specialized service provision.
+The default access path is adjudicated against that standard below; the builder market is the strongest remaining candidate.
+Hosted infrastructure and delegated staking sit closer to threshold cases, because their governance relevance is visible even while the degree of appropriation and effective discipline varies across operators and moments.

 6.3.
 Institutional Embedding

-Polanyi’s (1944) double movement provides the framework for Ethereum’s institutional embedding once the object is specified more carefully.
-The relevant issue is not verification in the abstract.
-It is operational completion: the set of services through which transactions are accessed, ordered, settled, made legible, and kept continuously usable for ordinary participants.
+Polanyi’s (1944) double movement provides the account for Ethereum’s institutional embedding once the object is specified more carefully.
+The relevant issue is operational completion: the set of services through which transactions are accessed, ordered, settled, made legible, and kept continuously usable for ordinary participants.
 In Ethereum, that completion is partially disembedded from prior institutional relations and re-embedded in computational infrastructure and service providers.
-The counter-movement has targeted the intermediary layer rather than the protocol layer itself.
+The counter-movement has targeted the intermediary layer more directly than the protocol layer.
 MiCA is in force in the European Union, the GENIUS Act was signed into law in the United States on July 18, 2025, and the Basel Committee’s cryptoasset standards took effect on January 1, 2026 (Markets in Crypto-Assets Regulation 2023; U.S. Department of the Treasury 2025b, 2025c; Basel Committee on Banking Supervision 2024).
 These measures attach most cleanly to issuers, custodians, service providers, and regulated financial institutions.
-They do not yet supply a unitary legal handle on Ethereum as such.
+A unitary legal handle on Ethereum as such remained absent at the May 2026 review.

 The likely structural effect is asymmetric embedding: regulation makes the intermediary layer more legible, more rule-bound, and potentially more concentrated before protocol-layer governance becomes directly governable.
 This prediction parallels the structural mechanism Kolko (1963) identified for railroads, though without depending on his stronger claims about regulatory intent.
-MiCA, GENIUS, and Basel are recent enough that their full protocol-layer effects have yet to be observed.
+MiCA, GENIUS, and Basel are recent enough that their full protocol-layer effects remain unobserved.
 The transmission mechanism is specific: intermediary-layer regulation can concentrate the channels through which governance-relevant assets and services reach protocol participants.
 A substantial portion of Ethereum’s concentration is explicable through ordinary capital dynamics.
 The residual layer matters because participation depends on functions the protocol does not itself formalize as governors.
-If that layer is doing real governance work, governance reform alone should be insufficient to reverse concentration while the operational stack stays unchanged.
+If that layer carries governance work, governance reform alone should be insufficient to reverse concentration while the operational stack stays unchanged.

 6.4.
 Governance Asymmetry

 Prior cycles of distributive capture were subjected to institutional counter-movements operating outside the technology.
-Licensed publishing monopolies yielded to copyright reform.
-Railroad monopolies prompted antitrust legislation.
+Licensed publishing monopolies became objects of copyright reform.
+Railroad monopolies prompted antitrust and regulatory intervention.
 Platform concentration triggered regulatory and competition-law responses directed at identifiable firms.
 In each case, the concentrating actors were tethered to legal persons that courts, legislatures, and regulators could name and act upon.

 The contrast below is therefore one of dominant tendencies, not mutually exclusive categories.
 Reconcentration can involve coordinated large operators as well as diffuse optimization, and some corrective pressures can become partially routinized through regulation, scrutiny, and institutional standard-setting.
 The sharper claim is jurisdictional: external correction attaches more cleanly to the intermediary layer than to the protocol layer itself.